constantgillet/pixtimize/README.md

 # Pixtimize ⚡🖼️

 Pixtimize is an opensource image transform api compatible with imagekit API.
-Pixelerate is compatbile with any S3 bucket service.
+Pixtimize is compatbile with any S3 bucket service.

 We use bun for having a blasting fast API